njk464/2019-ectf-cmucode/README.md

-# 2019 Collegiate eCTF Example Code
+# 2019 Collegiate eCTF ROP it like it's hot code

 This repository contains an gaming system for CMU's team ROP it like it's hot used for MITRE's 2019 [Embedded System CTF](http://mitrecyberacademy.org/competitions/embedded/).
 The example reference system was based off of [this repository](https://github.com/Digilent/Petalinux-Arty-Z7-10).